eagle-ai/eagle-ai.github.io/tutorial-userprofile.md

 title:  "User Profile Tutorial"
 permalink: /docs/tutorial/userprofile.html
 ---
 This document will introduce how to start the online processing on user profiles.
-Assume Apache Eagle (incubating) has been installed and [Eagle service](http://sandbox.hortonworks.com:9099/eagle-service) is started.
+Assume Apache Eagle has been installed and [Eagle service](http://sandbox.hortonworks.com:9099/eagle-service) is started.

 ### User Profile Offline Training